-While Snap Assist is easy to use and works perfectly fine, but in case you would like a faster way to do this using the keyboard, there is a shortcut way to split the windows that’s useful once you get used to the process.
+While Snap Assist is easy to use and works perfectly fine, if you would like a faster way to do this using the keyboard, there is a shortcut way to split the windows that’s useful once you get used to the process.
 Here’s how:

-Press the Windows logo key while in an active window and then select either the left or right arrow key.
+Press the Windows logo key while in an active window and select either the left or right arrow key.
 It will automatically assign a side of the screen to the Window and split the window over there.
-One can do the same for a new window, and you’ll find yourself enjoying a split-screen set up in no time.
+One can do the same for a new window, and you’ll find yourself enjoying a split-screen setup in no time.

-While Windows’s inbuilt Snap Assist is excellent for beginners, in case one would like to customize the grid even more and in a powerful manner: AquaSnap, a third party application, could come in handy.
+While Windows’s inbuilt Snap Assist is excellent for beginners, if one would like to customize the grid even more and in a robust manner: AquaSnap, a third-party application, could come in handy.
 AquaSnap allows users to create and adjust as many split windows as one would require with just a snap and includes a few neat additional tools such as snapping small windows together and more.

-While AquaSnap is generally free to download and use, there are premium versions available for it as well.
+While AquaSnap is generally free to download and use, there are premium versions available for it.
 The free tier offers much of the same features as the premium Professional version, including snapping, docking, stretching, and lots more.

 Download AquaSnap for Windows